The holiday season is a time of giving. Yet, it can often be difficult to determine just how to give back to others during this time of year.

 Support a nursing home

 Loneliness during the holidays isn’t exclusive to soldiers stationed overseas.
-Many elderly individuals at nursing homes go through the holiday season without receiving any visitors – especially this year.
+Many elderly individuals at nursing homes go through the holiday season without receiving any visitors.

 Volunteer at an animal shelter

 Four-legged friends need companionship during the holidays, too.
-Many dogs and cats are housed in shelters, especially right around the holidays.
+Many dogs and cats are housed in shelters, especially around this time of year.

 Donate used toys, gadgets and clothing

 Each year, people receive a mountain of new gifts during the holidays.
 Many of the gifts they received last year are often put aside or stored away.